mkmanomohan/JSP-Code-Snippets/README.md

-# first-sample-repo
+# JSP Code Snippets
-This is the first sample repository
+This have contains the files whcih have small jsp  snippets.